Belmont Orphanage

 St. Dominic's Children's Home, formerly Belmont Orphanage, is located in Port of Spain, Trinidad and Tobago.
-It was established by French Priest Mariano Forestier in 1871 and expanded with additional buildings in subsequent years.
+It was established by French priest Mariano Forestier in 1871 and expanded with additional buildings in subsequent years.
 The Handbook of Jamaica dates the orphanage to 1892.
-It was home to boxer Daniel James.
-It was also home to the calypsonian Daniel Brown and Roy Cape.
+It was home to the boxer Daniel James, the calypsonian Daniel Brown and the musicians Carl Barriteau and Roy Cape.

-Music education was part of the Dominican sect's program at the orphanage's schools Two wings of the orphanage were destroyed by fire in 1996.
+Music education was part of the Dominican sect's program at the orphanage's schools.
+Two wings of the orphanage were destroyed by fire in 1996.